Last Updated: March 26, 2026

 The Severum Cichlid is known to grow to an impressive size both in the wild and in a home tank.

 The Severum Cichlid can go as large as 8 inches.
 You need to focus on its diet, tank conditions, water quality, and what type of tank mates it has around it to ensure healthy growth.
-It might suffer from stunted growth as a result of stress.
+It will suffer from stunted growth as a result of stress.
 So, ensure there’s nothing in the tank that can stress your pet out.

 Care